paulc010/prestashop-docker/README.md

 ## User and Employee Authentication

-In order to properly authenticate users yo uwill need to copy over the specific crypto keys required in /app/config/parameters.php.
+In order to properly authenticate users you will need to copy over the specific crypto keys required in /app/config/parameters.php.
 The /app/config directory is persisted in a volume for this purpose.

 ## Running
 Once configuration is complete you will be able to spin up your site using: